Prof. Dr. Volker M. Koch

 VoiSee wird als Kooperation von der Berner Fachhochschule im BME Lab und unserem Industriepartner, der Reber Informatik + Engineering GmbH, Münsingen, Schweiz, entwickelt.

-Member of the managing board of the Department of Engineering and Information Technology (Departementsleitung BFH-TI)
+Member of the managing board of the Department of Engineering and Computer Science (Departementsleitung BFH-TI)

 Member of the program management of the Master of Science in Biomedical Engineering